Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Each Mission Card inherently dictates your chronological progression through the global Theater System.
 Rather than acting as individual, isolated objectives, a Mission provides the legal framework for the early game, a passive advantage representing Theater Level 2, and a massive one-time payoff representing Theater Level 3.
 These higher-tier abilities become available as the Combined Supremacy Score shared between all players on the board increases.
 This mechanic dictates the chronological pacing of a player's overall strategy.

 The foundational attribute of any Mission Card is its Deckbuilding Resource, quantified as Domain Points (DP).
 The DP value establishes the deck's technological ceiling.
 Opting for a high-DP Mission allows a player access to the most powerful and devastating cards within a specific domain during the draft phase.

 Conversely, the Economic Engine of the card is governed by its dynamic runtime activation costs.
-Because every player receives a standardized universal salary of exactly 15 Command Points (CP) per round, a Mission's power is strictly constrained by how heavily the player must voluntarily tax their own runtime economy to execute the Mission's passive and climax abilities.
+Because every player receives a standardized universal base salary of exactly 15 Command Points (CP) per round—scaling up to a hard ceiling of 20 CP when utilizing the strategic 5 CP Reserve banking system—a Mission's power is strictly constrained by how heavily the player must voluntarily tax their own runtime economy to execute the Mission's passive and climax abilities.
 To accurately balance a Mission Card, you must calculate the precise runtime CP cost a player must pay during the live match to activate its Theater 2 and Theater 3 abilities.
 The total runtime CP cost is derived directly from the Base Effect Value multiplied by the Scope Multiplier and Reliability Discount.

 ## Section 2: The Design Framework